hyblocker/pixelcord/Readme.md

 Install `Pixelcord` from the Goosemod theme store

+## Installation for BetterDiscord

+Install the `Pixelcord.theme.css` file into your themes folder.

 ## Issues / Bugs

 Please submit any bugs on GitHub or on Discord (ping me)